shumao469/stroke/tools/nefel-biofeatures/README.md

-# NEFEL Biofeature Extraction; You can open this software via https://nefel-biofeatures.streamlit.app/
+# NEFEL Biofeature Extraction; you can open this software via https://nefel-biofeatures.streamlit.app/

 A lightweight toolkit for extracting quantitative biomarkers from histology / immunofluorescence (IF) / immunohistochemistry (IHC) images.